Site last updated: Friday, November 22, 2024

 Butler County's great daily newspaper

-Calls for unity at Butler County rally reinforce support for Trump; Vance, Eric Trump blame Dems
+Calls for unity at Butler County rally reinforce support for Trump

 Former President Donald Trump speaks during his rally at the Butler Farm Show grounds on Saturday, Oct.
 5. Morgan Phillips/Butler Eagle

 But between calls for unity and healing at the Butler Farm Show grounds on Saturday, Oct.
-5, and a show of resilience among the thousands of rally goers, and speakers pumping their fists, were claims that the Democratic party was responsible for the assassination attempt against the former president in July that left one rally goer, Corey Comperatore, dead, and two others, David Dutch and James Copenhaver, wounded.
+5, and a show of resilience among the thousands of rallygoers and speakers pumping their fists, were claims that the Democratic Party was responsible for the assassination attempt against the former president in July that left one person, Corey Comperatore, dead, and two others, David Dutch and James Copenhaver, injured.

-Attendees wear their Trump regalia during the Former President Donald Trump's rally at the Butler Farm Show grounds on Saturday, Oct.
+Attendees wear their regalia during former President Donald Trump’s rally at the Butler Farm Show grounds on Saturday, Oct.
 5. Morgan Phillips/Butler Eagle

 “This isn’t politics — this is a movement of absolute love of hundreds of millions of people who want to save the United States,” he later said on stage.

-Lara Trump speaks alongside Eric Trump during the Former President Donald Trump's rally at the Butler Farm Show grounds on Saturday, Oct.
+Lara Trump speaks alongside Eric Trump during former President Donald Trump’s rally at the Butler Farm Show grounds on Saturday, Oct.
 5. Morgan Phillips/Butler Eagle

 Lara Trump also touched on religious themes that her father-in-law was saved for a higher purpose.

-She said the 2024 presidential election isn’t about Democrats or Republicans, but between “good versus evil,” and that “good is going to win this battle.”
+She said the 2024 presidential election isn’t about Democrats or Republicans, but good versus evil, and that “good is going to win this battle.”

 “(God) spared Donald Trump’s life because he was not finished with Donald Trump, and he did it not once, but twice,” she said, referencing the second attempt on his life in September.
 “And I’ve said it time and time again, but now you feel it more than ever.
 Donald Trump was made for such a time as this.”